FAIR2-for-research-software/Documentation/episodes/docstrings.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Well-documented, reusable research code depends upon good documentation strings
+- Well-documented, **reusable research code** depends upon good documentation strings
-- Research collaborators will benefit from clear explanataions of the purpose of each function
+- Research collaborators will benefit from **clear explanations** of the purpose of each function
-- Structure your docstrings to convey more information, with a concise introduction
+- **Structure your docstrings** to convey more information, with a concise introduction
-- Good docstrings are clear and use everyday language
+- Good docstrings are clear and use **everyday language**
+- Documentation strings allow you to break your documentation into bite-size chunks, with one overview comment per function.

 ::::::::::::::::::::::::::::::::::::::::::::::::